siwei-deng/DPhil-thesis-project/README.md

 ├── notebooks/      # Jupyter notebooks for analysis and visualisation ├── results/        # Figures and tables
 ├── LICENSE         # Licence for the repository
-├── .gitignore      # Files or directories to ignore in version control ├── README.md       # Main documentation
+├── README.md       # Main documentation
 ```